Wine and History: Mendoza to Salta

 Now we’re really off the beaten track following the historic Ruta de Adobe in Catamarca, visiting some 18th century chapels and boutique vineyards in Tinogasta.
 En route to Belen, we will visit the keynote Inca ruins of Argentina of Shinkal, and the pre-Inca ruins of Quilmes, before arriving in Cafayate, Salta’s premier wine town, celebrated for producing the best white Torrontes in the country.

-You can finish your trip here, with our guide’s recommendations on the best large and small wineries to visit under your own steam, continue with us to Salta city via the Quebrada de las Conchas, or take the longer road through the northern Valles Calchaquies, visiting the high altitude wine resort of Colome.
+The five day trip finishes in Cafayate where, with our guide’s recommendations, you can sample the best large and small wineries under your own steam.
+Or continue your journey with us to Salta city via the Quebrada de las Conchas, or take the longer road through the northern Valles Calchaquies, visiting the high altitude wine resort of Colome.

 Included